kudobuilder/kudo/keps/0019-package-api-versioning.md

 ### Naming of package tarballs

 To avoid ambiguity the `appVersion` of a package will be part of the tarball name.
 E.g., the Kafka package described above will be named `kafka-2.3.0-0.2.0.tgz`.
 For this, changes in `kudoctl/packages/writer` are necessary.
+If `appVersion` isn't set, it won't be part of the tarball name.

 ### Naming of `OperatorVersion` objects